JerryW8/compiler/README.md

 # compiler

-In accordance with academic policies, the source code for this project cannot be shared publicly.
+In accordance with academic policies of the University of Waterloo, the source code for this project cannot be shared publicly.